Fashions come and fashions go, but some things like long-form content never go out of style.

 Instead, well-presented content that is given to the audience in the right form, at the right time and in the right place in the sales funnel stands a much better chance of success.

 Admittedly, this takes more time, effort and judgment.

 Long-form content is deliberately designed to have an effect beyond its platform.
 Changing how people think, act, spend, vote and so much more are all viable potential outcomes.
 If the user responds in some way to a piece of long-form content, it worked.

 Let’s consider a practical example.
 The luxury automotive sector is an excellent prospect for long-form content (which is why we created our own automotive marketing report) – given the significant expense involved, consumers naturally will have more questions before buying.

 Marketers need to make sure well-developed long-form content is there to support, reassure and clarify at all stages of the sales funnel.
-Be this a sharp live action review on YouTube, a thorough print or digital brochure to cover technical questions about subjects like safety, environmental impact.
+Perhaps this can take the form of a sharp live action review on YouTube, or maybe a thorough print or digital brochure to cover technical questions about subjects like safety and environmental impact.